 Titanium Blades

 Titanium is an elemental metal like iron or copper, but in knives it's used in ally form-combined with other elements to give the metal different properties.
 There are many different steel alloys designed for different tasks, the same is true for titanium.
-Titanium with the best heat treating such as "air-hardening" is only capable of achieving a hardness of Rockwell 47 C and that's not as hard as a typical steel blade, at Colonial we push the envelop in reaching a Rockwell hardness between 58-60 C. However, if your the person that likes the odd and like to collect knives rather than use them, then the Titanium blade is for you and will make a nice discussion piece, but should you use your titanium blade, don't try to re-sharpen it with a traditional stone (an exercise in futility).
+Titanium with the best heat treating such as "air-hardening" is only capable of achieving a hardness of Rockwell 47 C and that's not as hard as a typical steel blade, at Colonial we push the envelope in reaching a Rockwell hardness between 58-60 C. However, if you're the person that likes the odd and like to collect knives rather than use them, then the Titanium blade is for you and will make a nice discussion piece, but should you use your titanium blade, don't try to re-sharpen it with a traditional stone (an exercise in futility).
 Diamond sharpeners are the only to go.

 Leave a comment